nf-core/ampliseq/README.md

 ## Documentation

 The nf-core/ampliseq pipeline comes with documentation about the pipeline [usage](https://nf-co.re/ampliseq/usage), [parameters](https://nf-co.re/ampliseq/parameters) and [output](https://nf-co.re/ampliseq/output).
+A video about relevance, usage and output of the pipeline (version 2.1.0; 26th Oct.
+2021) can also be found in [YouTube](https://youtu.be/a0VOEeAvETs) and [billibilli](https://www.bilibili.com/video/BV1B44y1e7MM), the slides are deposited at [figshare](https://doi.org/10.6084/m9.figshare.16871008.v1).

 ## Credits